Star Trek: Voyager: Cast reunion

-Documentary
+Documentaries

+To the Journey: Looking Back at Star Trek: Voyager

 In 2021, plans for a Star Trek: Voyager documentary made news when it raised over $638,000 in the first two weeks of its Indiegogo crowdfunding campaign.
 The film is being produced by 455 Films which also produced the 2018 reunion documentary What We Left Behind about Star Trek: Deep Space Nine, as well as other documentaries.
 Production of the film started in 2020 and included cast member interviews prior to kicking off crowdfunding to take the film to full production.
 By the end of March 2021 they had raised over $1.2 million from over 11 thousand donators to make it the most funded crowdfunded documentary ever, and announced the name To The Journey: Looking Back At Star Trek: Voyager for the documentary, which will include HD remastered footage (pending approval from ViacomCBS).
 The fundraising campaign was noted for getting support from Nana Visitor, Kate Mulgrew, William Shatner, Jonathan Frakes, and others.

+Star Trek Voyager: The Documentary!

+In 2024 an unofficial fan-created all-archival documentary, Star Trek Voyager...
+The Documentary You've Been Waiting For!, was released by The Popcast Brothers (Brian and Shane Montgomery) and has since accrued over 1.6 million views.
+It was later renamed Star Trek Voyager: The Documentary!